nicolekellydesign/webby-api/docs/v1/endpoints.md

 #### `/photos`: POST

-Add a new photo to the photography gallery.
-This endpoint takes a `multipart/form-data` with the image set to the key `image`.
+Add new photos to the photography gallery.
+The body should be a JSON array of the file names.

+This doesn't handle the uploading of the images; see the `upload` endpoint.

-#### `/photos/:fileName`: DELETE
+#### `/photos`: DELETE

-Removes a photo that has the given file name.
+Removes a list of photos from the database and filesystem.
+The body should be a JSON array of the file names to remove.

 ### Users